Rlilyyy/AmbiguisJS/README.md

 ambiguis({
   [initialDpr],
   [maximumDpr],
-  [fontSize]
+  [fontSize],
+  [maxWidth]
 })

-* initialDpr——the dpr will be set to the number you want
+* initialDpr——The dpr will be set to the number you want.
-* maximumDpr——the dpr will never largest than the number you want
+* maximumDpr——The dpr will never largest than the number you want.
-* fontSize——the body's default `font-size` will be set to the number you want
+* fontSize——The body's default `font-size` will be set to the number you want.(Default: 12)
+* maxWidth——When the `window.innerWidth` larger than this number, we use `maxWidth` instead of `window.innerWidth`.So the root font size will be limited.

 There is a global variable `ele` provides the basic information of the current page